-The most common diminutive suffixes are ot, et, un, in, el.
+The most common diminutive suffixes are ot, et, un, in, and el.
 Double diminutives are also formed from these suffixes, such as Hamelin, Roblett, Adnett, or Turkentine.
-Names ending in cock and kin became used more frequently in the mid-13th century and, in the 14th century, they became extremely common.
+Names ending in -cock and -kin became used more frequently in the mid-13th century and by the 14th century they were extremely common.

 - Swyrich, Archive materials